Component Communication

 sendMessage — Synchronous, Single Target

 Calls the target's msgProc directly, before the next line of calling code executes.
 Uses the same parameters as postMessage above.
-Use only when you genuinely need the target to have processed the message before you continue — for example, querying a value back out of another component.
+Use only when you genuinely need the target to have processed the message before you continue.

 wakaPAC.sendMessage('data-store', MSG_REFRESH_DATA, 0, 0);

-Delivers to every component in the application.
-Omits targetId parameter; otherwise identical to postMessage.
+Delivers to every registered component in the application.
+Omits targetId; otherwise identical to postMessage.
 Use for genuinely global state changes.

 wakaPAC.broadcastMessage(MSG_THEME_CHANGED, isDarkMode ?
 1 : 0, 0);